Tito Double P

-Jesús Roberto Laija García (born 18 August 1997), known professionally as Tito Double P, is a Mexican rapper and singer.
+Jesús Roberto Laija García (born 18 August 1997), known professionally as Tito Double P, is a Mexican rapper and singer-songwriter.
 He is best known as the cousin of fellow musician Peso Pluma and has written several songs within his discography.
 He released his debut studio album Incómodo (2024) on 22 August 2024, which debuted at number 20 on the US Billboard 200.

 Life and career

-Laija was born on 18 August 1997 in Tepic, Nayarit, Mexico, and was raised in Culiacán.
+Laija was born in Tepic, Nayarit, Mexico on 18 August 1997, and was raised in Culiacán.
 In 2021, he began posting videos of him singing corridos on social media, later attracting the attention of his cousin, Peso Pluma, who was interested in starting a music career at the time and invited him to Culiacán.

 In 2023, after being convinced by Peso Pluma and other musicians, Laija endured in a solo music career, releasing his debut single "Dembow Bélico", with Luis R. Conriquez and Joel de la P on 3 June 2023, later appearing on two songs from Peso Pluma's third studio album Génesis (2023); "Gavilán II" and "La People".

 In February 2024, Laija made his first entry on the US Billboard Hot 100 with "La People II", which debuted and peaked at number 69.
 On 22 August of the same year, he released his debut studio album Incómodo (2024), which debuted at number 20 on the US Billboard 200.
 Originally debuting at number two on both US Top Latin Albums and Regional Mexican Albums charts, it later peaked atop both charts in its fifth week.